mudasserhassan1/SystemsAssignment/README.md

 Star Rating library to use it in the application. mmkv library to store the data in local storage.
 Toast library to show the toast message on the screen.
-Since I had no experience in TypeScript so I have used google to understand the syntax of TypeScript and I have used GPT to convert some of the code to Typescript from javascript.
+Since I had no experience in TypeScript so I have used google to understand the syntax of TypeScript.
 Faced some installation issues in installing Flash list so to save time I have used FlatList instead of FlashList.

 # SystemsAssignment